tasmota/docs/docs/VL53L0x.md

 1. GPIOx to `I2C SDA (6)`
 2. GPIOy to `I2C SCL (5)`

-After a reboot the driver will detect VL530L0x automatically and display Illuminance.
+After a reboot the driver will detect VL530L0x automatically and display distance in mm.

 ![image](_media/peripherals/vl53l0x.png)